PhilomenaMusili/Computer-Inventory-App/README.md

 Viewing Computers: Browse through the list of computers to view their details.

 ## Contributing

-If you find bugs, have feature requests, or would like to contribute code, you are welcome.
+If you find bugs, have feature requests, or would like to contribute to this repository are welcome!
+If you have a new algorithmic problem or an improved solution to an existing problem, feel free to open a pull request.

 ## License